armory/docs/content/en/docs/installation/guide/operator-k3s.md

 ---
-title: Installing Spinnaker in Lightweight Kubernetes (K3s) using Spinnaker Operator
+title: Install Armory Spinnaker in Lightweight Kubernetes (K3s) using Spinnaker Operator
-linkTitle: Install in AWS EC2 with Operator
+linkTitle: Install in AWS EC2 using Operator
 weight: 50
 description: >
-  For POCs: Use Operator to install Spinnaker in a K3s instance running on an AWS EC2 VM
+  For POCs: Use Operator to install Armory Spinnaker in a K3s instance running on an AWS EC2 VM
 ---

 ## Overview

-This guide walks you through using the [Spinnaker Operator]({{< ref "operator" >}}) to install Armory Spinnaker in a [Lightweight Kubernetes (K3s)](https://k3s.io/) instance running on an AWS EC2 instance.
+This guide walks you through using the [Spinnaker Operator]({{< ref "operator" >}}) to install **Armory Spinnaker** in a [Lightweight Kubernetes (K3s)](https://k3s.io/) instance running on an AWS EC2 instance.
 The environment is for POCs and development only.
 It is **not** meant for production environments.

 See the [Install on Kubernetes]({{< ref "install-on-k8s" >}}) guide for how to install Spinnaker using the Spinnaker Operator in a regular Kubernetes installation.